ABOUT THE STORE

 Q: Are store items priced in points or some other strange currency?

 A: No, the Steam Wallet uses the same real-world currencies Steam currently supports.
-So all the items in the Trading Floor are all priced in actual money.
+All the items in the Trading Floor are all priced in actual money.

 Q: Can I trade or craft items I've purchased or found during gameplay?